CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term1.md

 <br/><br/>
 **For documentation** utilize GIT markdown and comments in SQL files or other coding artifactifacts
 <br/><br/>
 The project should be **reproducible** in a straightforward manner.
-In other words, any reviewer with github link should be able to run your code and achieve the same results as you.
+In other words, any reviewer with github link should be able to run your code and achieve the same results as you without changing the code.

 ### Grading criteria